 CEFGA staff recently made surprise visits to five of the top-15 award winners, presenting each with a check for their work in prioritizing and implementing workforce best-practices.
 Award winners were ranked with a quantitative score based on metrics in four key areas: Industry Certification of their Program, Industry Credentialing, Industry Exposure, and Industry Career Path Placements including Work-Based Learning and part-time employment in the construction industry.

 Charles Kachmar of Lawrenceville’s Maxwell High School received the top prize of $10,000.
-Kachmar – along with Jake Slusher of Madison County High (5th place), Patrick Mahaffey of Berkmar High (6th), Ben Lowe of Jackson High (7th) and Jim Steel of Harris County High (13th) – will be the subject of an upcoming video presentation discussing their programs and best practices.
+Kachmar and four other winners – Jake Slusher of Madison County High (5th place), Patrick Mahaffey of Berkmar High (6th), Ben Lowe of Jackson High (7th) and Jim Steel of Harris County High (13th) – are the subject of the above video presentation featuring their check presentations.

 “Scott [Shelar, CEFGA Executive Director] showed up with a big check!” exclaimed Slusher.
 “I couldn’t believe it!
 I appreciate it so much, and it definitely makes our summer more enjoyable.”